- Job Type

 30 Pearl St. N. or email to:

 Good Shepherd is an equal opportunity employer operating within an anti-racist and anti-oppression framework.
-We strive to establish workplaces that reflect and are enhanced by the rich diversity of the community we serve.
+We strive to establish workplaces that reflect the rich diversity of the community we serve.